College Student Success

 Essential College Student Success Reasoning Skills

-- OVERALL Reasoning Skills: The OVERALL Reasoning Skills score is a holistic score.
+- OVERALL: The OVERALL Reasoning Skills score is a holistic score.
 The Overall score is the best indicator of a person’s intellectual capacity to achieve deep learning at the undergraduate level and beyond.
 This score describes overall strength in using reasoning to analyze, interpret, evaluate, integrate, and comprehend information presented in texts and with charts and graphs.
 High Overall scores are attained by sustained, focused, and integrated application of the specific reasoning skills measured.

 - Reasoning in Uncertainty: Reasoning well in contexts of uncertainty and ambiguity is critical for college level learners.
 A strong score on this scale indicates excellence in the core reasoning skill of drawing well warranted, justified inferences in situations involving probabilistic inductive reasoning, comparative this-is-like-that reasoning, empirical facts-up-to-theories reasoning, and in situations requiring value judgments.
 Strengths in this domain enable the problem solver to find the solution that has the strongest likelihood of success, given the information at hand.